mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 </tr>

 <tr><td><code>HAPROXY_{n}_BACKEND<br>_NETWORK_ALLOWED_ACL</code></td>
-<td>Sets IP addresses (or IP address ranges) that have been granted access to backend.
+<td>Sets the IP addresses (or IP address ranges) that have been granted access to backend.

-For example, you could set following app label to restrict access to specified IP addresses `10.1.40.0/24` and `10.1.55.43`:
+For example, you could set the following app label to restrict access to specified IP addresses `10.1.40.0/24` and `10.1.55.43`:

 <code>
 HAPROXY_0_BACKEND_NETWORK_ALLOWED_ACL = '10.1.40.0/24 10.1.55.43'